I want to introduce Dave and Lori.

 This is the best way to begin earning miles and points to redeem for award travel.

 One of the most common mistakes people make is applying for too many credit cards in a short window of time.
-Without a plan, this can feel like a nightmare when trying to meet the minimum spend requirements for each card, to manage to spend in order to maximize each card’s value, and to be sure to pay each bill off on time.
+Without a plan, this can feel like a nightmare when trying to meet the minimum spend requirements for each card in the same window of time.

-Dave and Lori wanted to apply for a credit card that came with a sign-up bonus, but also was a solid all-purpose card to accumulate points that would be good for a variety of airlines and hotels.
+Dave and Lori wanted to apply for a credit card that came with a welcome bonus but also was a solid all-purpose card to accumulate points that would be good for a variety of airlines and hotels.
 In other words, they were looking for a credit card to keep in their wallet long term.

 They used their bills and everyday spending to meet the minimum spend requirement.
-Remember, this is money they would have already been spending.
-It would have come from their bank account and earned them nothing more than the satisfaction of knowing they paid their bills on time.
+Remember, this is money they would’ve already been spending.
+It would’ve come from their bank account and earned them nothing more than the satisfaction of knowing they paid their bills on time.

 Dave and Lori also didn’t know about the different “non-flying” ways to earn miles and points.